TSUDOI ProjectOnline get-togethers and cooking projects on Facebook

 This project is about PREPARING DISHES with KOMATSUNA, a leafy green in the brassica family.
 A home-style classic komatsuna dish, Komatsuna to Abura Agé no Ni-Bitashi (pictured above) is featured in my March 27 Kitchen Culture blog post.

 Our TSUDOI Project is to take this as a point of departure in creating some variation on the theme.
 To get you started with a few ideas, take a look at the goma aé and Shinoda Maki explanations here.

-Beginning with this project, the TSUDOI Group assignments will be linked thematically to my KITCHEN CULTURE blog.
-All reference materials for the assignments will be stored on this TASTE of CULTURE website (previous assignments and reference documents were available only to members of the Face Book Group within the FB Files Library).
-This project has two posts: ODEN Part ONE (plant-based options) and ODEN Part TWO (focused on seafood).
+TSUDOI kitchen project assignments are linked thematically to my KITCHEN CULTURE blog.
+Reference materials for assignments are stored on this TASTE of CULTURE website (previous assignments and reference documents were available only to members of the Face Book Group within the FB Files Library).

 For those who wish to post photos of their kitchen projects, comment and/or ask questions about this and other projects, you will need to be a member of TSUDOI Group.
 Membership is opt-in and free-of-charge.
 If you are not already a member, please apply here.

 Looking forward to seeing what Tsudoi members make in their kitchens…

 One simple-to-assemble komatsuna dish is goma aé: Toast some sesame seeds in a skillet and transfer them to a suribachi (grooved mortar) while still warm.
 Crush the seeds until they release a nutty aroma.
 Add a drop each of soy sauce and mirin (sweet, syrupy saké) to the bowl of the suribachi and grind a bit to distribute flavor.
 Take short lengths of blanched-and-steeped komatsuna and toss them in the suribachi to lightly dress the greens in nutty sesame sauce.